terminal-labs/rambo/docs/core/cli.md

 rambo up --provider digitalocean --guest-os centos-7
 ```

+An optional `my_rambo.conf` is also used, so you can have personallized and untracked configuration.

 For a more detailed description, see the separate [rambo.conf docs](conf).

 ## Environment Variables

-**This is advanced and shouldn't be used without good reason.**
+### RAMBO_ env vars

 Like the config file, options can also be specified as environment variables.
-However, this is much more complex, and we strongly recommend not using these manually, as we think it's much easier to lose track of what's going on and cause undue headache.
-If you really need to know, look at this specific page for [Environment Variables](env_vars).
+All CLI options that you can pass to Rambo are available to set by environment variables.
+They take the form of the CLI option, but are all upper-cased, use underscores instead of dashes, and are prefixed with `RAMBO_`.
+E.g. `RAMBO_GUEST_OS` is the environment variable for the CLI option `--guest-os`.

+### VAGRANT_ env vars

+**This is strongly discouraged.**

+Rambo uses Vagrant, so Vagrant specific environment variables can be used.
+Rambo itself sets some of these after its CLI invocation, so these may be overridden by Rambo.
+We do not support using these env vars manually with Rambo.